Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Experiments

 \textbf{Test dataset.} To evaluate the proposed method, we simulate the SPAD histogram data with two peaks.
 We used two scenes of Art and Bowling from the Middlebury dataset~\cite{hirschmuller2007evaluation} for reflectivity and depth profiles, with missing depth values carefully interpolated using median filtering.
 Fig.~\ref{fig:gt} shows the ground truth point clouds for the Art and Bowling scenes.
 Each scene contains two identical surfaces per pixel, where the first surface lies between 1 and 300 time bins and the duplicated surface lies between 400 and 700 time bins.
 The total time bins is 1024 which corresponds to 3.072 meter.

-\textbf{Comparison methods.} We compare the proposed method with other single-photon Lidar imaging methods by Lindell et al.~\cite{lindell2018singlephoton}, Peng et al.~\cite{peng2020photonefficient}, and BU3D~\cite{koo2022bayesiana}.
-As these state-of-the-art methods consider one surface per pixel, they are not directly applicable to the dual-peak reconstruction.
-We run these methods twice to estimate the depth of the first and the second surfaces separately, assuming the interval of each surface.
+\textbf{Comparison methods.} We compare the proposed method with other state-of-the-art single-photon Lidar imaging methods by RT3D~\cite{tachella2019realtime}, Lindell et al.\cite{lindell2018singlephoton}, Peng et al.\cite{peng2020photonefficient}, and BU3D~\cite{koo2022bayesiana}.
+While RT3D supports multi-surface reconstruction, other three methods consider one surface per pixel and are thus not directly applicable to the dual-peak reconstruction.
+We run these methods~\cite{lindell2018singlephoton,peng2020photonefficient,koo2022bayesiana} twice to estimate the depth of the first and the second surfaces separately, assuming the interval of each surface.
 In the first run, the histogram data is modified to eliminate the second surface, copying uniform background photons onto the time bins between 400 and 700.
 In the second run, the histogram is modified to eliminate the first surface, copying uniform background photons onto the time bins between 0 and 300.
 Note that, when running the proposed method, we do not modify the histogram data and directly estimate the dual peaks.

 \textbf{Evaluation metrics.} We employ two popular evaluation metrics to measure the accuracy of the predicted depth maps.
 The first metric is the Depth Absolute Error (DAE), $L_1$ error norm, defined as $\operatorname{DAE}\,(\boldsymbol x, \boldsymbol {x^*}) = \frac{1}{N} \| \boldsymbol x - \boldsymbol {x}^* \|_1$ where $N$ is the number of pixels.
 Another metric used is the $L_1$-Chamfer distance between two point clouds $S_1$ and $S_2$, defined as